Mason’s Master of Public Health is a Top Value, According to the Wall Street Journal. Read More >>

 - Global Health: Students develop competencies and apply communication skills to promote health in a global context, emphasizing comparative global health metrics; the socioeconomic, environmental, and other risk factors associated with transnational health concerns; and ethical and effective strategies for preventing and controlling infectious and non-communicable diseases in diverse populations.

 - Public Health Communication: Students learn to design, evaluate, and implement effective communication strategies and messages to inform and influence individual and community decisions that affect health.
 This highly specialized concentration links the fields of communication and public health.
-[Note: This program is not accepting new students at this time.]
+[Note: This program is not currently accepting new students.]